-Stay: Ninh BÌnh Greenland Homestay – At the Greenland Homestay you’ll receive a no frills room complete with a pool, motorbikes to rent, and a family on hand and willing to answer any questions and help out with navigating through town
+Stay: Ninh BÌnh Greenland Homestay – At the Greenland Homestay you’ll receive a no-frills room complete with a pool, motorbikes to rent, and a family on hand and willing to answer any questions and help out with navigating through town

-Arriving to Ninh BÌnh was an unexpected stop and an even more unexpected surprise.
-Having not heard of this town before arriving to Vietnam, I had a few days to kill and happened to stumbled across it on a map.
+Arriving at Ninh BÌnh was an unexpected stop and an even more unexpected surprise.
+Having not heard of this town before arriving in Vietnam, I had a few days to kill and happened to stumbled across it on a map.
 Without doing any research I booked myself a room and took a bus to what happened to be Vietnam’s most beautiful landscape.
 Limestone rocks jutting from the Earth, green rice fields as far as the eye could see.
-I felt as though I gained a look at what it’s like to live in Vietnam day to day.
-As I walked the streets locals herded their cows, worked in the rice fields, and gutted goats.
+I felt as though I gained a look at what it’s like to live in Vietnam from day to day.
+As I walked the streets locals herded their cows, worked in the rice fields and gutted goats.
 (Ninh BÌnh is known for goat cuisine).

 Highlights of Ninh Bình